ARowena/Assignment1MontesReyla-/README.md

 3. Loads a R core Data Set,
 4. Conducts Descrive statistics.

-The choosen data sets are: "Seatbelts" and "UKDriverDeaths" and their analysis was performed using the logic described above.
+The choosen data sets are: "Loblolly" and "Trees" and their analysis was performed using the logic described above.

 ####Software